-The main response to avoid a repeat of the 2008 Financial Crisis was introducing the Dodd-Frank Act in 2010.
-It created large-scale reform and regulatory improvements, including introducing the Financial Stability Oversight Council (FSOC) and better regulation for derivatives and shadow banking.
+The main response to avoid repeating the 2008 Financial Crisis was introducing the Dodd-Frank Act in 2010.
+It created large-scale reform and regulatory improvements, including introducing the Financial Stability Oversight Council (FSOC) and better derivatives and shadow banking regulation.

 The Stock Market Crash of 2020 (Covid Crash)

 The Corona Crash was the most aggressive and shocking crash, losing 38% in just five weeks.
 Luckily, the market recovered in record time due to government stimulus and support, taking just ten months to recoup the losses.

 What Caused the Stock Market Crash of 2020?

 The Covid Crash of 2020 differed from previous crashes because a worldwide virus pandemic, SARS-COV-2/COVID-19, caused it.
 The measures introduced to fight the virus, especially lockdowns and social distancing, created a surge in unemployment and retail bankruptcies.